ENG517/Procedure/BlanchetteW/Figma-Import-Image.md

 <img src="assets/images/screenshots/Scale Tool.png" alt="Alt text" style="width: 300px">

+>*Figure 3: The Anchor point is only relevant with vector based shapes.*
 2. Adjust Height and Width to your liking.
 3. Scale your image proportionally.
 4. Switch back to the move tool by selecting the **"M"** hotkey.